Tyco profit beats, split on track for September

 Tyco has said the split would allow its three businesses -- ADT North America residential security, flow control products and services, and the fire and security business -- to have more options for growth, both from within and through acquisitions.

-Reporting By Nick Zieminski in New York; Editing by Lisa Von Ahn, Gerald E. McCormick, Dave Zimmerman
+Reporting By Nick Zieminski in New York; Editing by Lisa Von Ahn and Gerald E. McCormick